luthraprerna/helloworld/_posts/2025-11-21-first-blog.md

 Have the courage to walk your own path.

-And just to be clear  -  **in this blog, I am not going to talk about why society judges you or fear of judgment or any such cliché explanations.**
+And just to be clear - in this blog, I am not going to talk about why society judges you or fear of judgment or any such cliché explanations.
-**Sorry  -  in this blog I’m here to tell you *how to resist pressure*.**
+**In this blog I’m here to tell you *how to resist pressure*.**

 ---